 Foundation Directory Online, our searchable database of grantmakers, also can help you find sponsoring organizations.
 You might start with a Grantmaker Type search for "community foundation", or a Keyword search for "donor advised fund".
-You can subscribe online, or use it for free at our libraries and Cooperating Collections nationwide.
+You can subscribe online, or use it for free at our libraries and Funding Information Network partners.

 Selected resources below may also be helpful.